 Step 2: Reclaim Your Stims (Sensory Regulation)

 Start small in your Level 5 (Safe) spaces.
 If you need to rock, rock.
 If you need to hum, hum.
-In the Pacific Northwest, where the gray skies can impact mood, sensory regulation is even more critical.
-You might create a “sensory nest” in your home with weighted blankets and low lighting.
-For specific regional tips, read our sensory survival guide for the PNW.
+In the Pacific Northwest, where gray skies can affect mood, sensory regulation is even more important.

 Step 3: Reconnect with Your Needs

-Masking disconnects you from your sensory and emotional needs.
-Practice checking in with yourself.
-Are you overwhelmed?
-Do you need a break?
-Do you need to stim?
 Give yourself permission to meet those needs.
-Use a “Dopamine Menu”—list sensory experiences that bring you tiny sparks of joy (a hot drink, a texture, a song).
-Your identity is found in what regulates you, not what pleases others.
+Try a “Dopamine Menu”—list sensory experiences that bring you tiny sparks of joy (a hot drink, a texture, a song).
+Your identity lives in what regulates you, not what pleases others.

 Step 4: Handle the ‘You’ve Changed’ Backlash

-As you begin to unmask, people close to you might say, “You’ve changed,” or “You’re acting more Autistic now than before you were diagnosed.”
 What they are seeing is not “more autism,” but less masking.
 You are no longer suppressing your needs to make them comfortable.
 You can respond with a script: “I’m not changing who I am; I’m just stopping the performance that was making me sick.
 I hope you can support me in being healthier.”

 Dealing with the ‘Regression’ Grief

-Many adults, after receiving a diagnosis, experience what feels like a “regression.”
-They may feel they are losing social skills or becoming “more Autistic.”
-In reality, this is often the beginning of unmasking and the true face of Autistic Burnout.
-Your mind and body are finally signaling that they can no longer sustain the performance.
+In reality, this is often the start of unmasking and the true face of Autistic Burnout.
+Your mind and body are finally signaling that they can no longer keep up the performance.

-This period can involve intense grief—grief for the years spent disconnected from your true self, anger at the world that made you feel you had to hide, and sadness for the person you could have been without the mask.
 This is a valid and necessary part of the healing process.
 Understanding the often-overlooked signs of autism in women and late-diagnosed adults can be a validating part of this journey.

 FAQ: Is it too late to stop masking?

-If you’re in Oregon or Washington and feel that masking has taken a toll on your mental health and identity, you are not alone.
+If you are in Oregon or Washington and feel that masking has taken a toll on your mental health and identity, you are not alone.
 Understanding your neurotype is a powerful step toward healing.
 Haven Health Autism Assessments provides validating, neurodiversity-affirming evaluations for adults.
 We invite you to learn more about what is involved in an adult autism assessment and take the first step toward understanding your authentic self.

 This content is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 If you have concerns about autism, ADHD, or any other health condition, please consult a qualified healthcare provider.